mjdyson/bme688-devkit-mount/test_procedure.md

+DISCLAIMER
+The tests are intended to capture data on the emissions of 3d printed filaments.
+Please operate your machinery in a safe and healthy manner avoiding inhalation of fumes.
+I am not responsible or liable for injuries caused by this procedure.

 # Setup Procedure
 As follows:
 * Connect BME688 in place and ensure power is delivered to the testing board (gantry mount stl is available in the files area)